 The beach bar has a relaxed vibe or head to the pool bar and sink into one of the comfy sofas.
 There's a great selection of drinks and cocktails to choose from.
 The pool bar also serves bar meals for your non-inclusive evenings or you could pop out to some of the local bars and tavernas in Skala Eressos.

-Your inclusive evening meals are on the following days:
+London Gatwick and Manchester arrivals: your inclusive evening meals are on the following days:

 Hotel rooms are close to all of the main beachclub facilities, including the pool, restaurant and beach.
 With twin, double and interconnecting rooms you'll find something that suits you.